LetsVR/LetsVR/README.md

 Once you run the server mode, you can connect with the Main scene to the server.

 ## What it contains:
-- basic locomotion - teleporting & snap rotate
+- basic locomotion - teleporting & snap rotate from MRTK Quest
 - multi-player functinality